madsrhea/madsrhea/README.md

-- 👋 howdy, I’m @madsrhea -- call me mads or winnie
+- 👋 howdy, im @madsrhea -- call me mads or winnie
 - 👀 im interested in making video games and tinkering with robotics.
 - 🌱 im currently in school for software development / working as a line cook.
 - 💞️ not looking to collaborate at the moment -- super busy with school -- but ill be sure to post my projects here and on itch.io